-What Are Handwriting Issues In Childhood?
+What are Handwriting Issues in Childhood?

-Fine motor skills relate to writing, drawing, picking up small toys or objects, connecting zippers, buttoning buttons, building with tiny legos.
+Fine motor skills relate to writing, drawing, picking up small toys or objects, connecting zippers, buttoning buttons, and building with tiny legos.
 These motor tasks require small motor movements in the fingers and hands to complete.
 Muscle memory helps us learn and remember these fine motor movements to increase our skills with practice.

 Symptoms of Handwriting Problems in Children

-- Writing is impossible to read
+- Illegible words: writing is impossible to read

 Causes of Handwriting Problems in Children

-Fine motor delays: Fine motor is the coordination skills required to complete smaller, complex movements with the hands and fingers.
+Fine Motor delays: Fine motor is the coordination skills required to complete smaller, complex movements with the hands and fingers.
 With younger children in preschool and kindergarten, fine motor skills may be behind due to lack of exposure and practice.
 This delay is not cause for concern.
 You can help your child improve fine motor skills with drawing, writing, coloring, beading, cutting, and gluing tasks.
 Creative art projects can be fun and allow your child to work on handwriting and fine motor skills.

 Preference for gross motor activities: Some children who are more drawn to gross motor activities, such as running and riding a bike, rather than coloring and drawing, may simply not have enough practice with grasping a pencil or crayon.
 These concerns can be remedied with proper time and attention.
 However, suppose your child is becoming so frustrated and slow with their writing that these challenges are truly getting in the way.
 In that case, it may be worthwhile to consult with an occupational therapist.